laszlo96s/web_app_test/readme.md

 ## Step 4: Access the application

-Open your web browser and navigate to http://localhost:8080 to see your "Hello World" page served by Nginx.
+Open your web browser and navigate to http://localhost:8080 to see your "Hello DevOps" page served by Nginx.